 Creating your own Control Surface script

-Since not all MIDI controllers have native Control Surface scripts in Live, we have provided a way for you to create your own, using the UserConfiguration.txt.
-This will give you the ability to use your MIDI controller for basic functions like Device Control, Track Control, and Transport Control, among others.
+Since not all MIDI controllers have a native Control Surface in Live, you can create your own using the UserConfiguration.txt for basic functions like Device Control, Track Control and Transport Control.

-The UserConfiguration.txt file and directions on how to use it are found in the User Remote Scripts folder, which itself is stored in Live's Preferences folder.
-Live's Preferences folder is in one of the following locations, depending on your operating system.
-Note, x.x.x here stands for the latest version of Live.
+The UserConfiguration.txt file and directions on how to use it are found in the User Remote Scripts folder, which is stored in Live's Preferences folder:

 The User Remote Scripts Folder

-You will need to know on what MIDI Channel your controller sends data, and you will also need to know the specific MIDI CCs assignments for the various pads, encoders, and sliders your controller might have.
+- You will need to know on what MIDI Channel your controller sends data, and you will also need to know the specific MIDI CC assignments for the various pads, encoders, and sliders.

-Please note that Ableton cannot provide support for editing the UserConfiguration.txt, and does not guarantee that it will work with every MIDI controller.
+Note: We don't provide support for editing UserConfiguration.txt, and we can't guarantee that it will work with every MIDI controller.